THANK YOU FOR SUBSCRIBING

 By now, I am certain you are aware of just how much data surrounds us today.
-Data now comes from every direction, and every place.
-From your smartphone to your smart appliances, anything connected to the internet has potential to provide companies with invaluable information.
-Information that (hopefully) will be used to make your experience—as a product or service-buying consumer—better.
+Data now comes from every which direction, and from every place.
+From your smartphone to your smart appliances, anything connected to the Internet has potential to provide companies with invaluable information.
+Information that (hopefully) will be used to make your experience as a product or service-buying consumer better.
 And, banks are absolutely no different in this regard in how they can use such information to improve their products, customer experience, and financial outcomes.
 However, achieving such success with data hinges on a company’s ability to quickly access the data, derive meaningful conclusions, and act promptly.

 To derive meaningful conclusions, product experts or experienced bankers must be involved in the analysis the entire way.
 Not to influence the results, but rather to ensure findings are reasonable.
 Over time, the more education and support the data team receives, the more advanced their analysts will become.
-The nirvana in the evolution is when your team of analysts becomes capable of conducting their own proactive data projects and has the ability to derive conclusions and make recommendations before a manager even asks!
+The nirvana in the evolution is when your team of analysts become capable of conducting their own proactive data projects and have the wherewithal to derive conclusions and make recommendations before a manager even asks!

 Over time, your data projects will gain complexity and sophistication.
 They can include credit and price modeling, channel network diagrams, risk decision trees, and regressions.
 You can sync up with marketing programs to automate customer emails.
 You can also leverage your data to use in setting performance goals.
 While analytics can be a very powerful asset for any company, management must have access to the data and be quick to put it to good use, and move like Jagger.